15 Jul 2019

-TL;DR - make more money by improving trust between you and your customers
+TL;DR - By improving trust between you and your customers they will be happier to spend more with you.

 Consent is still required

-The experience of working with large enterprise, government and even smaller organisations such as schools is that consent is still required in numerous circumstances - even where the organisation is specifically referred to within the GDPR.
+The experience of working with government agencies, large enterprises and smaller start-ups is that consent is still required in many circumstances.

-This will include use of the student photo for marketing purposes, permission to attend a school trip, permission to take part in extra-curricular sports and many more.
-Some of the education establishments our associates have worked with have, through their Privacy Impact Assessment, identified dozens of cases where consent may be the best legal basis.
+Most of the employers that our partners have worked with have, through their Privacy Impact Assessment, identified dozens of cases where consent may be the best legal basis.

 So what does consent management software actually do?